jbejjani2022/golden-arm/DESIGN.md

 Longer term, nice to have
 - Merch shop
 - When user makes reservation, provide option to subscribe to weekly screening email updates
 - A nice calendar UI showing past and upcoming screenings.
-GCal integration - can add to your own calendar
+GCal integration
+- 'Golden Arm Wrapped' - at end of semester, send all attendees a recap of their top genres, actors, directors